 What about misconceptions around Italian food?
 I have a few perspectives as being a lifelong food lover and Italophile while being dedicated to understand both (food & Italy).
 And failing from time to time.

 Thankfully, there are tons of bubble-gum pop publications like the Huff Po and Buzzfeed who put out click-bait articles warning people against fettucine alfredo, chicken parmigiana and cappucino after 11.
-I prefer observations which are a little less superficial.
+Here are my observations- thank you for indulging!

 Italian food doesn’t really exist but rather regional cuisines define the map of Italian cuisine.
 There are undoubtedly Italian foods and they are usually born from one region and twisted/reproduced in others.
 An example being sheep’s milk cheese pecorino.
 Pecorino Toscano, Romano and Sardo are all from sheep’s milk but all with varying techniques and flavor profiles- not to mention variations within the region (i.e. Pecorino di Pienza).

 Pasta of course is Queen in the Emilia-Romagna, but differs from region to region.
 You see more egg-dough pastas in the north and water/flour dough pastas in the south.
-Flatbread too.
+Flatbread has variations too.
 I.e. Schiacciata vs pizza bianca vs focaccia.
-Balsamic vinegar is Italian, but home in Modena.
+Balsamic vinegar is Italian, but home in Modena and Reggio-Emilia.
 Emilia Romagna isn’t the only region which makes balsamic vinegar but they are the creator who coined the umami sludge.

 It is not always warm in Italy.
 This is not necessarily a food myth but it leads to one.
 Italy has 4 seasons- and it needs all of them for a robust, dynamic agriculture.
 Tomatoes aren’t deliciously available year round.
 You find them thanks to greenhouses, but never like their summer versions.
 The cold is good- where it can happen!
 Cold squashes the bugs which would otherwise cause damage to future yields.
 The cold also helps plants stay dormant and regenerate.